National Geography Bee

 National Championships

-The cost to compete at the 2024 National Championships is $114 if registration takes place prior to the end of 2023; otherwise it is $119.
-Registration for the National Championships opens in November and runs through early April on this page.
+The cost to compete at the 2025 National Championships is $125.
+Registration for the National Championships opens in October and runs through early April on this page.

 Stage